ShuaiZhou302/ShuaiZhou302.github.io/content/_index.md

               * Designing information devices and Systems I
               * Introduction to Solid Mechanics
               * Introductory Physics II
-              * If you are undergraduate/graduate student interested in Berkeley visiting program, please referred to this [personal sharing](https://github.com/ksDreamer/flying.gzic.online/blob/main/chu-guo-shen-zao/ucb22-ji-ji-qi-ren-Shuai-Zhou.md) (The formal sharing will be updated later).
-If you are a part of SCUT community, I strongly recommend supporting this [project](https://github.com/ksDreamer/flying.gzic.online/tree/main) by sharing your experience.
     design:
       columns: '2'
   - #block: accomplishments